chmllr/intellitext/README.md

 # README

-Intellitext is a small experiement with markov chain automaton.
+Intellitext is a small experiement with markov chain automata.
 The experiment is inspired by the newly introduced iOS 8 feature, the intelligent text predictions during typing.
 Since this feature was not provided for the Russian language, I was curios what would it take to implement this feature using a simple markov chain automaton.